 The words on your website matter.
 They tell the story of the people you help, the mission you are on, and your organization’s goals for the future.
 They carry a lot of weight, and not to add more pressure, but you want to make sure your font choices are giving your site and its words the best chance of being heard.

-We’ve seen a lot of fonts in our years as a website provider.
+We’ve seen a lot of fonts for nonprofits in our years as a website provider.
 Some have fallen out of favor to be replaced by trendy revamps, and others are here for the long haul.

 Some call it “the only font you’ll ever need.”
-Those of us who geek out over fonts disagree, but they have a point.
+Those of us who geek out over fonts for nonprofits disagree, but they have a point.
 It works great for print and digital.
 It is legible across any device.
 And with the options for various weights, you can be as delicate or bold as you need.
 We don’t say this about every font, but you really can’t go wrong with Open Sans.

 Look out, Times New Roman.
 New Caledonia is taking over as the go-to classic.
 While it was previously used exclusively in print materials, it is gaining traction in digital formats due to its professional look.
 With it’s fine weight differences, it is ideal for large amounts of text but can add a touch of elegance when used as a header.

 In the 1980’s, the long-standing Helvetica font was redrawn.
 It took aesthetic and technical refinements into consideration, and Helvetica Neue became one of the most superior font designs to date.
-Its proportions make it extremely legible and accessible fonts for any application, especially when the audience needs clear copy.
+Its proportions make it an extremely legible and accessible font for any application, especially when the audience needs clear copy.
 So go ahead, use it anywhere you want in print and on the web.

 Muli is a minimalist font.
 It was created for web use and intended to be used as a display font – the font used for headers and heroes.
 With minimal strokes, it doesn’t make a great choice for large chunks of copy.
 But clean and to the point, it draws attention to the message.